armcn/maybe/README.md

 ```

 What if we wanted to chain multiple “safe” functions (functions that
-return maybe values) together? `and_then`, often called `bind` in other
+return maybe values) together?
+The function `and_then`, often called
-languages, works similarly to `map_maybe` except the function provided
+`bind` in other languages, works similarly to `map_maybe` except the
-must return a maybe value.
+function provided must return a maybe value.

 ``` r
 safe_sqrt <- function(a) {